Click here to go to the application

 Research-Intensive Host Universities

 For the duration of the program, student interns are expected to work hard, learn new research methods, develop interpersonal skills, and build professional relationships.
 MIRS awardees are required to present their summer research in a poster at the annual Mississippi Academy of Sciences meeting, held annually in February.
-Lastly, student interns will be required to present a poster at the Mississippi INBRE Symposium, held annually in the fall.
+Lastly, student interns will be required to present a poster at the Mississippi INBRE Symposium, held annually at the end of the summer.
 Travel and presentation costs are considered as part of the award provided to MIRS awardees at the beginning of their summer internship.

 For the Mississippi INBRE Research Scholars program, students will be required to find a mentor from one of the research-intensive host universities.
 The mentor must agree before application to allow the student to intern in their lab for the summer.
 Mentors will be provided an award to help defray the cost of supplies the students use throughout the summer.